wp-plugins/dvk-social-sharing/readme.txt

 == Changelog ==

+= 1.0.2 - November 20, 2013 =

+- Added: Dutch translation
+- Added: Option to change the text that shows before the sharing links.

 = 1.0.1 - November 20, 2013 =

-- Fixed: added settings link to plugins overview page
+- Fixed: Added settings link to plugins overview page
 - Fixed: "tweet about" option in admin now tweets about the correct plugin.

 = 1.0 - November 17, 2013 =